chaolinzhanglab/PlotPWM.jl/README.md

 ## Plot your PWMs with crosslinking tendencies

-The cross-linked PWMs not only display the PWM but also account for crosslinking tendencies, which is typically done for [RNA-binding proteins (RBPs)](https://en.wikipedia.org/wiki/RNA-binding_protein).
+Cross-linked PWMs not only display the PWM but also account for crosslinking tendencies, which are typically considered for [RNA-binding proteins (RBPs)](https://en.wikipedia.org/wiki/RNA-binding_protein).

 To achieve this, you'll need to estimate these tendencies alongside the PFM.
 For a PFM with $L$ columns, you'll provide a $K \times L$ matrix $C$, where $\sum_{k,\ell}C_{k\ell} \leq 1$.